TolRiaz/angularInReactJS-test/src/angular-element/README.md

 ## Build

 Run `npm run build` to build the project to react library.
-The build artifacts will be stored to the react project `public/` directory.
+The build library will be stored to the react project `public/` directory.